 - We want to make clear that nobody should be excluded or discouraged from receiving the Sacraments of Baptism or the Lord’s Supper on the grounds of their sexual orientation or gender identity.
 Note that in all cases excommunication is reserved to the diocesan bishop (Canon B16).

 - We wish to affirm that LGBT+ people can be called to roles of leadership and service in the local church.
 We very much hope that they, like everyone else, feel encouraged to serve on PCCs, or as churchwardens and worship leaders, for instance, and are supported in exploring vocations to licensed lay and ordained ministries.
-Nobody should be told that their sexual or gender identity in itself makes them an unsuitable candidate for leadership in the Church.
+Nobody should be told that their sexual orientation or gender identity in itself makes them an unsuitable candidate for leadership in the Church.